 Career: Christine held a number of senior positions at Coopers & Lybrand and was corporate development director of Ronson plc before joining Capgemini in 1997, where she held a variety of roles including chief financial officer for Capgemini UK plc and chief executive officer of technology services for North West Europe.
-Christine was previously a trustee of MacIntyre Care and was previously a non-executive director of Ladbrokes Coral Group plc before stepping down in May 2017.
+Christine was previously a trustee of MacIntyre Care and was a non-executive director of Ladbrokes Coral Group plc.
 Christine is a fellow of the Institute of Chartered Accountants in England and Wales and holds a first class honours degree from Loughborough University.